vabhv1903/Decentralized-RideShare/README.md

 # Decentralized Ride Sharing

 This project demonstrates how a ride sharing architecture could be built and managed entirety by a smart contract within the Ethereum blockchain.
-Companioned by a iOS app provides a seemless experanice.
+Companioned by a iOS app provides a seamless experience.

 ---